Copyright © Language Bridge Technology, 2017

 We spend years in school learning a lot of subjects.
 Schools teach most subjects using textbooks, lectures, notes, memorization, and tests.
 The only problem is that language skills cannot be learned in this way, any more than you can learn to play the guitar or drive a car by reading or even memorizing the instruction manuals.
 That is why after learning English for three-plus years, you are still not able to communicate in it fluently.

 English is not a knowledge set to be memorized; rather it is a skill to be acquired by practicing under guided instruction or by using mobile application with the new pedagogy of active learning.
-The problem is that active learning was invented recently and is unknown to teachers or educators.
-Google contains only eight references on "active learning of English skills," and they all point to the Language Bridge Technology.
+The problem is that Active Learning of English skills was invented recently and is unknown to teachers or educators.
+Google contains more than 9000 references on "Active Learning of English skills," and they all point to the Language Bridge Technology.

 In the conventional language class, a student has just a few minutes to participate in interaction; the remaining time is passive listening, which seldom improves communication skills.
 Language Bridge Technology uses integrated learning: a combination of self-teaching, using an Android application, and guided learning.
 This method provides an unprecedented opportunity for EFL learners to speak 5-10 times more than in a conventional class.
 Active Learning creates the environment for acquiring language patterns and intuitive grammar while re-enacting familiar situations exclusively in English.
 This opens in a learner the ability to express thoughts and feelings in English without reverting to cross-translation.